evilguy50/Pulsar/README.md

 	generate addon for dummyEntity template.
 (Note: pack manifest generation not finished. so you will need to make a pack manifest file)

+	run the dummyEntity template multiple times in the same output directory

 To do:

 	setup pack manifest generation with linked uuids.